Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 Sure, strictly speaking we’re not talking about EVs here, but the discussion isn’t complete without speaking to the alternative clean transportation offerings at Nikola.

-The lower-cost Tre is capable of running 250 to 300 miles on a single charge, with the Two’s range being 500 to 750 miles.
-Moreover, it only takes about 20 minutes to fill these vehicles up from empty.
+The lower-cost Tre is capable of running 250 to 300 miles on a single charge, with the Two’s range reaching 500 to 750 miles.
+It only takes about 20 minutes to charge these vehicles up from empty.

 As a relatively new business, Nikola is another company that isn’t quite profitable yet, but it’s quickly ramping up production.
 Given the current leadership in Washington D.C., the company will likely benefit from increased demand as companies that rely heavily on trucking look to go green in order to take part in tax and other incentives.